freezer333/ramapo/source/courses/cmps147/Summer/index.md

 ## Introduction to Computer Science 1

+<div class="highlight">Please note that this syllabus has not yet been updated for the Summer 2017 session.
+All dates are from last year, however most of the content is still accurate.
+This course page will be updated soon.</div>

 **Meeting Time:  **This is an online course **Location:  **This is an online course
 **Date:  **May 23rd - June 27th, 2016